QubitPi/packer-plugin-qubitpi/docs/README.md

 1. programmatic configuration management which is not possible with HCL, and
 2. code reuse

-The business logics that satisfy the two criteria above are offered as the hashistack provisioners below:
+The business logics that satisfy the two criteria above are offered as the provisioners below:

 - [React App](./provisioners/react.mdx)
 - [Sonatype Nexus Repository](./provisioners/sonatype-nexus-repository.mdx)